Add a Salesforce source

 -

-Salesforce API Field Name
+Salesforce API Field Name.
+Custom fields end with__c.

-About object relationship
+About object relationships

-The Account object is a parent of the Case object, as cases belong to an account.
+The parent relationship is only available when querying a child object.
+Multiple child records can be associated to the same parent record.
+For example, the Account object is a parent of the Case object, as cases belong to an account.

-The Account object has a Cases child relationship that lists all the cases for any particular account.
+The child relationship is only available when querying a parent object.
+A single parent record can be associated to multiple child records.
+For example, the Account object has a Cases child relationship that lists all the cases for any particular account.

 -